-The town of Tulum has less than 20,000 people, making the options for a Tulum wedding photographer seem limited.
+The town of Tulum has less than 20,000 people, making the options for a Tulum wedding photographer limited.
 Is it more convenient to bring someone with you from your home country, even if it means paying travel fees?
 What are the advantages of hiring a local photographer in Mexico?
-Let’s go into the pros and cons of hiring local vs foreign.
+Let’s go into the pros and cons of hiring local vs. foreign for your Tulum wedding.

 Foreign Tulum Wedding Photographer

 Bringing a wedding photographer from your city with you seems like the easiest choice for a destination wedding.
 They speak your language and take your currency, so nothing gets lost in translation.
-Depending on the city, this is sometimes true but it’s not necessarily the case for Tulum.
-The few advantages are may be outweighed by high travel fees and lack of experience in the area.
-Tulum may be growing but it’s still a small town in the Mayan jungle.
+Depending on the city, this is sometimes true, but it’s not necessarily Tulum’s case.
+The few advantages may be outweighed by high travel fees and lack of experience in the area.
+Tulum may be growing, but it’s still a small town in the Mayan jungle.
 Navigating around the area isn’t the easiest if you haven’t already shot a wedding there, let alone visited for the first time.
 If you do end up hiring from outside of Mexico, make sure it’s a seasoned destination wedding photographer who’s up to the task.